Lanquin and Semuc Champey

 We enjoyed learning about how the cocoa pods are ripe and tasting the raw beans inside.

 We visited the bat caves in the evening, which are close to the town of Lanquin.
 I have no great photos as the camera was still drying out.
 It was amazing as the bats flew out in their thousands, darting around us.
 There was a smart guy telling us bats were blind, but we came back and the kids and I Googled that bats actually can see but use thermal heat like a radar to avoid hitting things.
 Education really does come alive for children when you take them to see things, not just read about them.
 We carefully walked back in the dark with our flashlights.
 This area is really, really slippery, dangerous and the path is not fenced off.
 It runs right by a raging river.
-So we took a lot of small and careful steps getting back.
+So we took a lot of small and careful steps to get back.

 My photos are terrible as there was water still in the camera.